Skip to content

 3. Trigger the flow.
 Send an email to the monitored inbox with the specified subject (e.g., “New Sales Lead Received”).

 4. Check the flow run history.
-Power Automate shows the run.
-Green checkmark for success.
-Red exclamation for failure; click the failed step for error details.
-(See managing and monitoring flows).
+Power Automate shows you the results.
+Green checkmark?
+Success!
+Red exclamation?
+Something went wrong - click the failed step to see what happened.
+(More details in managing and monitoring flows).

 5. Verify in Tallyfy.
 Log into Tallyfy.
 Check the specified procedure template or process to confirm the new task was created with email details.

-• Explore other Tallyfy connector actions: Launch process (often better for new items), Update task, or Get task details.
+• The Tallyfy connector has other actions too: Launch process (better for starting fresh processes), Update task, and Get task details.

 Middleware > Power Automate